A Complete SEO Checklist for Website Owners

 Start off by making sure you have Google Search Console, Bing Webmaster Tools, Google Analytics, and Google Tag Manager tied into your site.

-These tools all bring great diagnostic and analytic data to you and will help you along the way.
+These tools all deliver great diagnostic and analytics data to help you along the way.

 XML Sitemap

 This is a table of contents for your website.
-The sitemap file is the modern way of “submitting” your pages to the search engines.
+The sitemap file is the modern way of “submitting” your pages to search engines.

-Most website platforms have this built in or have plugins/add-ons that will create a dynamic sitemap that stays in sync with the pages on your site.
+Most website platforms have this built-in or have plugins/add-ons that will create a dynamic sitemap that stays in sync with the pages on your site.

 At worst, you should at least have a static one that you can generate through a number of free tools.

 Robots.txt